 Tasmania produces more seafood by value than any other Australian State and has an international reputation for reliable quality.
-The ‘beach value’ of all fisheries is $735 million, with the fast-growing Atlantic salmon industry reaching twice the total value of all other fisheries for the first time in 2015.
-The ‘beach value’ of farmed salmon was $531 million and salmonid production was the State’s biggest single primary industry.
+The ‘beach value’ of all fisheries is well over $1 billion now, with the fast-growing Atlantic salmon industry reaching twice the total value of all other fisheries for the first time in 2015.
+The ‘beach value’ of farmed salmon was $738 million as of 2017 and salmonid production was the State’s biggest single primary industry.

 Tasmania’s seafood platter can include fresh and smoked salmon, large and cocktail-sized abalone, sweet-fleshed rock lobsters, ocean trout, oysters, blue mussels, scallops, smoked eel, salmon caviar, sea urchin roe, octopus and squid, along with a range of outstanding scale fish from the unpolluted Southern Ocean.
 The wild catch may include bluefin and yellow-fin tuna, blue eye (trevalla), blue grenadier, pink ling and many others.

 The cool, clean Southern Ocean washes around Tasmania, providing one of the world’s healthiest environments for the raising of succulent shellfish and table fish of delicate flavour.
 Aquaculture comes naturally to Tasmanians.
 They have 3,200km of coastline and are far from major sources of marine pollution.
 Local businesses have developed world-class handling methods; sophisticated quality-assurance and transport systems; and they enjoy world-class research back-up.
 Atlantic salmon, ocean trout, Pacific oysters and blue mussels are big business.
 There are abalone farms and a sea horse hatchery.
 Likely future successes will include rock lobster, short-finned eels, clams, sea dragons and edible seaweeds.